New Rooms

 Communication is one of the most important parts of solving an escape room, so don’t skimp on it.

-Now that you know how to win escape rooms, you’re probably excited to find an escape room in LA that your family will love.
+Now that you know how to beat an escape room, you’re probably excited to find an escape room in LA that your family will love.

 Don’t wait — book your reservation online today!